bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?**

+        Bet small.
 This hand values protection but doesn't want to grow the pot.
 Therefore this hand wants to bet small to fold out some of villain's equity and get called by some worse hands.
 On most later streets, villain wants to try to get to showdown cheaply.

     8. **Suppose you take your preferred action (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

-       Any T or J are very good for this hand.
+        If this hand bets small and BB calls we are happy to see any T or J since those both improve our hand, beating a lot of the hands that were ahead of us (Ax, QT).
 An ace is also good because it blocks a lot of villains top pairs.

+        We really don't want to see a 5, and in general lower cards might connect with  a random pocket pair.
+We don't mind seeing a K or Q since our range offers us some protection and we folded out a lot of their Kx/Qx on the flop.

 2. <b>K<span style="color:#000000;">&spades;</span>7<span style="color:#008800;">&clubs;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
-    1. **Should you bet this hand and expect better hands to fold?**
+    1. **If you you bet this hand should you expect better hands to fold?**

-    2. **Should you bet this hand and expect worse hands to call?**
+    2. **If you you bet this hand should you expect worse hands to call?**

     3. **Does this hand benefit from a protection bet?**